-Tests are administered in Learning Support Services for students who have registered in DS with a documented disability and have been approved for accommodations.
+Tests are administered in Learning Support Services for students who have registered in LSS with a documented disability and have been approved for accommodations.
 The following may be included:

 - Proctored in a location where distractions are reduced

 Students have the option of taking tests in the classroom, in LSS or at the Testing Center.